luckydeignan/Eye-Tracking/future-ideas.md

         - Including components related to experiment itself (example: having user read different sized fonts to know how close/far to screen they need to sit for the experiment and/or which images have too small of font, etc)

 - More robust testing for accuracy:
-    - Though I am confident in the accuracy of the heatmap and OCR designations, and some basic testing for this was performed, the program could benefit from additional more rigorous testing to ensure its accuracy
+    - Though I am confident in the accuracy of the heatmap and OCR designations, and some basic testing for this was performed, the program can always benefit from continuous and more rigorous testing to ensure its accuracy, especially as development continues.
     - Particularly for edge cases that may be overlooked in the code (what if user looks at edge of image/screen, away from screen, etc).